idvorkin/techdiary/README.md

     autossh -M 0 server

-For my memory here are the many ports I forward
+For my memory here are the many ports I forward, which you can also configure in your [ssh config](https://github.com/idvorkin/Settings/blob/master/shared/ssh_config)

 ```
 # jupyter